ThH00/ThH00.github.io/2025-06-dynamics/syllabus.md

 J. L. Meriam, L. G. Kraige, and J. N. Bolton Engineering Mechanics: Dynamics, Ninth Edition, Wiley, New York, 2018.

-You won't need to purchase a textbook.
-Any version works....
-Problems will be posted..
+You can use any version of this textbook as an extra reference.
+I will post the prompt of the questions you need to solve.

 ### Copyrights
 All the course material, including but not limited to homework sets, homework solutions, quizzes, exams, lecture notes, lecture